 MESH REBAR FOR CONCRETE REINFORCEMENT

 Mesh rebar is used in construction of civil and industrial projects and serves as an addition to straight rebar and other concrete reinforcement agents.
-Curved rebar retains all the benefits of straight composite FRP/GFRP rebar and just like standard rebar rods is a much more technologically advanced construction product for concrete reinforcement.
+Mesh rebar retains all the benefits of straight composite FRP/GFRP rebar and just like standard rebar rods is a much more technologically advanced construction product for concrete reinforcement.

 Application of composite mesh: